 How do I begin the CSEP-CPT/CSEP-CEP certification process?

-In order for anyone to become a CSEP Certified member they must follow the 5-Steps to Becoming Certified as part of the certification process.
+In order to become a CSEP Certified member you must follow the 5 Steps to Becoming Certified as part of the certification process.
 As well, each certification has a set of requirements that applicants much meet in order to be eligible to challenge the exams.

-After you apply you will be sent regularly communication at each step to assist you.
+After you apply you will be sent regular communication at each step to assist you.